redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ### Clustering Service Configuration (Serf)

-RedBorder has the ability to work in a distributed manner, distributing functions or workload among two or more nodes, through a synchronization network that allows nodes to communicate and operate.
+Redborder has the ability to work in a distributed manner, distributing functions or workload among two or more nodes, through a synchronization network that allows nodes to communicate and operate.
 For this, we use **Serf**(1), this service is responsible for creating the manager cluster and defining the roles of the nodes.
 { .annotate }

 ![Start Serf Configuration](images/ch02_start_serf_configuration.png)